fghaas/quit-simplifying/markdown/entropy.md

 But let’s also talk about how this affects work in a management position.

-## A manager's job
+## A manager's job <!-- .element class="hidden" -->

+### Takeaway #4
-**If you are a manager, it's your job to slow the growth of disorder in the part of the organization you manage.**
+If you are a manager, it's your job to slow the growth of disorder in the part of the organization you manage.

 <!-- Note -->
 You won’t be able to *reduce* disorder, and any attempt to do so pits you against a most fundamental law of physics.